cryxnet/TBZ/README.md

 ## Features

--   All notes and documents are written in Markdown using Obsidian
+- All notes and documents are written in Markdown using Obsidian.
+- Theres a pipeline that automatically converts all the obsidian notes into a github page to you can access them directly by browser.
+- All notes are under the `docs/` folder.